gammasoft71/xtd/docs/enum_class.md

 * [wise_enum](https://github.com/quicknir/wise_enum)
 * And probably still others...

-But in the context of xtd, after testing these different external libraries, none of them have been retained for different reasons such as limitations, macros for the declaration of enums and others.
+In the context of xtd, after testing these different external libraries, none of them was chosen for various reasons such as limitations and others.

+xtd has therefore its own enumeration management

 This does not prevent you, of course, from using them in your own projects.
 As xtd is non-intrusive, you can easily combine them with xtd and with some xtd enum class definitions (if the limitations of the library do not prevent this).